MairwunNx/MaterialDesign-WPF-Expander/README.md

 #### Just expander designed with using material design.

 ```
 This is my first custom WPF control library.
-These are preliminary versions and the library was experimental before the 0.5.0 version.
+These are preliminary
+versions and the library was experimental before the 0.5.0 version.
 Perhaps there are some problems, if you notice them please report them.
 ```
 ---
 ```
-The idea of creating this Expander ui element came up with when I visited https://domains.google/#/domains-features, there I saw this element and I just had an idea to try to implement this element in WPF.
+The idea of creating this Expander ui element came up with when I
+visited https://domains.google/#/domains-features, there I saw
+this element and I just had an idea to try to implement this element
+in WPF.
 It turned out not bad, I think.
 ```

-#### Get it:
+#### Get it (nuget):
 ```
-sdasdsad
+Install-Package aterialDesign-WPF-Expander
 ```

 #### Here are some screenshots of the demo project: